microsoft/FluidFramework/packages/dds/tree/src/feature-libraries/README.md

 # Feature Libraries

-Concrete implementations of abstractions used to parameterize `SharedTreeCore`, or any other entry points the `tree` package.
+Concrete implementations of abstractions used to parameterize `SharedTreeCore`, or any other entry points to the `tree` package.
 `SharedTreeCore` should be usable with alternative versions of anything withing this library.

 This directory will end up containing a wide variety of implementations, including: